eclipse-archived/ceylon-lang.org/documentation/1.0/index.md

 features and syntax of Ceylon in some depth.
 Currently, this is the best way to learn Ceylon.

+Alternatively, Renato Athaydes has written a 2-part tutorial for folks who want to [Learn Programming in Ceylon][].

 If you want to get your hands a little dirty, the [walkthrough](walkthrough) is a guided set of exercises introducing many of the basic features of the language.

+[Learn Programming in Ceylon]: http://renatoathaydes.github.io/Learn-Programming-In-Ceylon-Part-1/

 ## Reference